SuperElastix/ElastixModelZoo/models/Par0004/README.md

 `elastix` version: 3.513

-For parameter files, see below.
+For results reported in Table I, II and III of the paper.

 `elastix` version: 3.703

-see below
+For results reported in Table IV of the paper.

-Note the following:
+With regards to the parameter files note the following:

 * `NRU` refers to unconstrained nonrigid registration (no penalty terms),
 * `NRP` refers to nonrigid registration with a rigidity penalty term,